January 7 – February 19, 2022

-This exhibition is a collection of two and three-dimensional work that explores the remembrance of the body posthumously.
+This exhibition is an assemblage of two and three-dimensional work that explores the remembrance of the body posthumously.
 The installation includes soft sculpture, mixed media, photography and video projection.
 Cocoon is a bundled heart-like form, free-standing soft sculpture, constructed with various felting techniques.
 The materials contradict the warmth of nostalgia and the harsh industrial spaces we pass through daily—the residue of our time in the city and what that looks like visually.
-White-noise is a mixed media sculpture inspired by Baroque aesthetics and Surrealist notions of questioning reality.
+White noise is a mixed media sculpture inspired by Baroque aesthetics and Surrealist notions of questioning reality.
 Containers of Grief map out the lungs’ vascular system and the emotional space of our mourning—industrial materials used for padding, insulating and connecting.
-My acupuncturist told me that our grief is held in our lungs.
+Knox’s acupuncturist told her that our grief is held in our lungs.
 It is the space we let go through the act of breathing.
 The function of industrial felt is to protect mechanical equipment, dampen sound vibrations and help filter air.
 Using this material to map the structure of the lungs is an attempt to connect the actions of the material to the process of grieving: to soften, filter and protect.
 These works are a collection of contemplations about ultimate hindsight—nostalgic, peaceful and a bit hazy.

 Photo by Craig Knox